maplibre/maputnik/README.md

 ## Sponsors

-This project would not be possible without commercial and individual sponsors.
+Thanks to the supporters of the **[Kickstarter campaign](https://www.kickstarter.com/projects/174808720/maputnik-visual-map-editor-for-mapbox-gl)**.
+This project would not be possible without these commercial and individual sponsors.

 ### Gold